 Lynda maintains that this is the worst attitude to have.
 ‘It is an employer’s duty to ensure that redundancies are handled in a personal and supportive way.
 Shockingly I am seeing time and time again that employers have forgotten how to handle redundancy in a respectful way to the employee.
-All too often there are reports of employees receiving the news in an email whilst they are on holiday, or finding out by letter or a phone call.
+All too often there are reports of employees receiving the news in an email whilst they are on holiday or finding out by letter or a phone call.
 Quite often, employees are not told why they are being made redundant.
 It is extremely unfair to employees to be dismissed in this impersonal way and they are bound to feel discarded, anxious and resentful.

-Lynda argues that men in particular see their job as a huge part of their identity meaning the blow of redundancy can hit their psyche harder especially if they didn’t see it coming or if they are the main breadwinner.
-This is a stereotypical view, but holds true for many men who over identify with their job, whereas women take on several roles at any one time and still need to get on with those if they are made redundant.
+Lynda argues that men, in particular, see their job as a huge part of their identity meaning the blow of redundancy can hit their psyche harder especially if they didn’t see it coming or if they are the main breadwinner.
+This is a stereotypical view but holds true for many men who over-identify with their job, whereas women take on several roles at any one time and still need to get on with those if they are made redundant.
 That said, Lynda says redundancy is highly stressful for both men and women.

 ‘Employers could be doing so much more to help those who are being made redundant.
 If an employee has been with the company for an extended amount of time, they could be quite out of touch with new recruitment methods, and this will make it very difficult for them when seeking new employment.
 A redundancy package shouldn’t just be a severance settlement; it should include literature and contacts to assist them in finding a new job.

 ‘Obviously whilst redundancy may be a necessity for a business; it is a total upheaval of someone’s life and they should be treated with respect.
-Without open and honest communication to employees, businesses will suffer.
+Without open and honest communication with employees, businesses will suffer.
 Although making redundancies is difficult for employers, clearly it is much harder to receive the news than to give it and we should all be a bit more mindful of that and stop putting our own discomfort and lack of time first.’